 Extending Patient Care Beyond the Clinic Walls

-We offer three complementary therapy programs that are designed to address the myriad of developmental and behavioral issues that affect children with NF1.
+We offer three therapy programs and a summer camp that are designed to address the myriad of developmental and behavioral issues that affect children with NF1.
 These therapy programs are offered at no charge to families due to the generosity of the Doris and Donald Schnuck Fund for Children in Need and the St. Louis Children’s Hospital Foundation.
 For more information, please contact NFCenterEvents@wustl.edu.

 Music Heals is jazz music-motor therapy program for children, ages 2-5.
 In collaboration with Jazz St. Louis and Ranken Jordan Pediatric Bridge Hospital, children of all abilities and diagnoses can work on developmental skills, such as attention, sensory processing, and motor control.
 Sessions are five weeks long and are hosted at Ranken Jordan Pediatric Bridge Hospital.